Narrative Story and Production Elements in Film

 Production elements—including camera techniques, acting, mise-en-scene, editing, lighting and sound—are the basic storytelling tools that directors have at their disposal.

-CAMERA TECHNIQUES In films, the way the camera is moved, makes a big contribution to the story.
+CAMERA TECHNIQUES In films, the way the camera is framed, positioned and moved, makes a big contribution to the story.
 Here are some common types of shot size, camera angles and camera movement.

 SHOT SIZE Shot size refers to how far away the camera is from a subject.
 There are six basic shot sizes: •